One of the standard tools to try to lose someone when driving.

 - Tested on MythBusters where the guys found that an oil slick made it very difficult but not impossible for the pursuer to maintain control of his car.
 Still, if used in a real-world situation with the element of surprise it would be more likely to work.
 It worked better in the 1960s, when most James Bond films were made, since most cars of the time, up to the magnificent Aston Martins or Ferrari Daytonas, had narrow tyres of poor quality and construction.
 And of course, no traction control or anti-lock braking.

 - In an episode of CHiPs, the officers fought 'the Stunt Car Bandits', who drove a movie stunt car equipped with gadgets like a smokescreen and an oil slick dispenser.

-- The Green Hornet's car the Black Beauty included an oil slick amongst its gadgets.
+- The Green Hornet's car the Black Beauty includes an oil slick amongst its gadgets.

 - One of the standard vehicular devices in Steve Jackson Games' Car Wars.

-- The d20 Modern game have an oil slick hazard.
+- d20 Modern has an oil slick hazard.
 If you can't avoid it, you must make a Drive check or lose control of your vehicle.

 - Oil Slicks are the first-level Green item in Diddy Kong Racing.
 They'll send someone spinning, slowing them down, and, in the DS Video Game Remake, they also screw up their car's steering for a few seconds afterward.